whyisjacob/documentation/content/en/tracing/trace_collection/otel_instrumentation/java.md

 1. Add the [Datadog tracing library to the JVM][11].

-1. Make sure you only depends from OpenTelemetry API (and not OpenTelemetry SDK).
+1. Make sure you only depend on the OpenTelemetry API (and not OpenTelemetry SDK).

     Using Maven:
     ```xml